Estimating Spatial Econometrics Models with Integrated Nested Laplace Approximation: Examples

 \subsubsection{Standard models}

 Table~\ref{tab:Kfixed} shows point estimates (posterior means) of the fixed effects for the five of the models discussed in Section \ref{sec:spateco}.

-Furthermore, Figure~\ref{fig:Krho} shows the marginal distribution of the spatial autocorrelation parameters of five different spatial econometrics models, including posterior means.
-The values of the spatial autocorrelation parameters have been properly re-scaled to fit in the correct range and not constrained to the (0,1) interval.
-In this example $\rho$ ranges from $-3.276$ to $1$.
-Both fixed and spatial autocorrelation estimates are very similar to those reported in \citet{Bivandetal:2014}.
+Furthermore, Figure~\ref{fig:Krho} shows the marginal distribution of the spatial autocorrelation parameters of four different spatial econometrics models for INLA and MCMC.
+For the INLA models, the values of the spatial autocorrelation parameters have been properly re-scaled to fit in the correct range and not constrained to the (0,1) interval.
+In this example $\rho$ could be betwee from $-3.276$ to $1$, but we have only considered it to be in the $(-1, 1)$ so that a fair comparisson with MCMC can be done.
+INLA estimates for both fixed and spatial autocorrelation estimates are very similar to those reported in \citet{Bivandetal:2014}.
 The posterior mean of the spatial autocorrelation for the SDM differs but this may be because \citet{Bivandetal:2014} constrain $\rho$ to be in the (0,1) interval.
 The SDM model seems to have a weaker residual spatial correlation, probably because the inclusion of the lagged covariates reduces the autocorrelation in the response.

-According to these results, the spatial autocorrelation of the SDM model could be zero.
+Regarding INLA and MCMC estimates, although the marginals are close for the SLM model, they are a bit further away for all the other three models presented in Figure ~\ref{fig:Krho}.
+The posterior modes are close but these differences may be due to the fact that two different link functions are used as the MCMC implementation defines a latent continuous variable $y_i^*$ so that the response is 1 when $y^*_i$ is non-negative and 0 otherwise.
+This makes the models fit with INLA and MCMC different in practice.